 No, you're not.

-Don't step outside the bounds of what the Bible says and and say something else is fact when it's actually just speculation.
+Don't step outside the bounds of what the Bible says and say something else is fact when it's actually just speculation.

-That's yeah that's the meta point for me.
+That's the meta point for me.

 And then, of course, the biggest point of all, and I will always come back to this, is that the good news is that the kingdom of God is invading and advancing.

-It's sort of like during World War II, Charles de Gaulle escaped from France to England, and he built the free French army, 1.3 million soldiers.
+It's sort of like during World War II, Charles de Gaulle escaped from France to England and he built the free French army, 1.3 million soldiers.

 And France had fallen, right?